MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-flow.md

 1. Select **Save**.

-## Manage a flow used in a bot topic
+## Manage a flow used in a copilot topic

-After you've called a flow from an action node in a bot topic, you can use the node menu to manage the flow.
+After you've called a flow from an action node in a copilot topic, you can use the node menu to manage the flow.
 The Microsoft Copilot Studio authoring canvas gives you three options:

 - **Delete**: Select to permanently delete the node, and the flow, from the topic.